-Murdoch offers you the opportunity to study a combined Bachelor of Criminology with a Bachelor of Science in Forensic Biology and Toxicology, the only degree of its kind in WA.
+Murdoch offers you the opportunity to study a combined Bachelor of Criminology with a Bachelor of Science in Forensic Biology and Toxicology, the only degree of its kind in Australia.

 This means in addition to learning about criminal behaviour and legal studies, you'll gain an understanding of the science that helps solve major crime, including fingerprint analysis, forensic chemistry and cause of death, effectively doubling your career opportunities upon graduation.

 Criminology and Crime Sciences are incredibly diverse fields that can have implications across a number of industries.

 International student Silvie found studying Crime Science at Murdoch the perfect way to enhance her degree in Social and Legal Services and further her skills, ensuring she has greater employment options in the Netherlands.

 The teachers and students are really friendly.
 The teachers were always willing to help me when I had some extra questions.

 “Murdoch takes such good care of its international students and the study abroad coordinators really make sure you’re having a good time.”

 Will I get a job in criminology?